-Checking out the sights and sounds from first day of the Boeing Classic where Fred Couples is stroke off lead
+Sights and sounds from Day 1 of the Boeing Classic: Fred Couples is one stroke off lead

 4:54: I catch up on the 17th hole with Couples, now just a shot back.
 He pars the final two holes.
 Still, it’s a 65, trailing only the other Fred.

 It’s been a good day.
 I watched both Freds finish their rounds, ate some great food and saw all but a few groups.
+And I walked 19,571 steps and 9.23 miles.
+Try doing that at a football game.

 _____________